You can use this circuit which does not add an additional pull-up resistor between K-Line and +12V.

 Show Full Size |

-On the screenshot above you see a tooltip which appears when you hold the mouse over a parameter.
+On the left screenshot you see a tooltip which appears when you hover the mouse over a parameter.

 wrench icon.